Reviews You Can Rely On

 Warmth

 You might assume that a warm sleeping bag will provide all the warmth you need for a night outside.
 But what about underneath you, where your body weight crushes out the heat-trapping loft needed to keep you snuggly warm?
-Although often overlooked, the thermal properties of your sleeping pad play a very large part in how warm or cold you will be when you sleep outside.
-Not convinced?
+The thermal properties of your sleeping pad play a significant role in how warm or cold you will be when you sleep outside—not convinced?
 Try sleeping outside with eight inches of uninsulated 40-degree air under your body and see how it feels.
 For this review, we did, and it was cold.

-To rate warmth, we started with our anecdotal experiences like the one described above.
+To rate warmth, we started with our anecdotal experiences, such as the one described above.
 But we all sleep comfortably at different temperatures, not to mention the differences in sleeping bags, so we relied on the manufacturers' stated R-values.
 With R-value, the larger the number, the greater the material's ability to insulate against both heat and cold.
 The warmest and most insulated car camping mattresses are the HEST Foamy and the Exped models.

-The coldest nights out were on air mattresses, which came as no surprise.
-Insulated air mattresses have a broader range of comfort, though, especially the Therm-a-Rest NeoAir, NEMO Quasar, and Klymit Insulated Double V. However, foam core mattresses insulate much better than mats that use air to maintain their shape.
-One thing to keep in mind is that unless you're camping in sub-freezing temperatures, a mat with an R-value of 9 won't feel much different than a mat with an R-value of 6, but the warmer pad will have a larger packed size and is potentially more expensive.
+The coldest nights out were on air mattresses.
+Insulated air mattresses have a broader range of comfort, though, especially the Therm-a-Rest NeoAir, NEMO Quasar, and Klymit Insulated Double V. However, foam-core mattresses insulate much better than air-filled mats that maintain their shape.
+One thing to keep in mind is that unless you're camping in sub-freezing temperatures, a mat with an R-value of 9 won't feel much different from a mat with an R-value of 6, but the warmer pad will have a larger packed size and may be more expensive.

 camping mattress - while our testers loved lounging on the air mattress for a midday...